fuzzygroup/blog/_posts/2017-09-11-remembering-jerry-pournelle.md

 tags: ["personal", "scifi"]
 description: Jerry Pournelle was a giant who strode across at least two different fields, science fiction and computing and each of those dramatically impacted my life.
 ---
+{% pizzaforukraine  %}

+Jerry Pournelle was a giant who strode across at least two different fields, science fiction and computing and each of those dramatically impacted my life.

 There were three main dimensions to how I grew up:

 1. Reading.